15th Finchley

 On the actual day of the Coronation Gary Pruden was one of 15 Scouts from the London Boroughs who acted as Ushers in Westminster Abbey.
 Another 5 members of the 15th – Roger Byford, David Everest, David Withey, Paul Shanks and William Mountain – were among the 9 leaders and 50 Scouts from Finchley who were selected to sell the official programme along the route of the procession.

 During the evening, Finchley’s only official celebration was held on the Glebe Land.
-There a Beacon, built by the 15th Finchley Rover Crew, was lit by the Mayor of Finchley, Ald.
-J Gordon Bryson.
+There a Beacon, built by the 15th Finchley Rover Crew, was lit by the Mayor of Finchley, Ald., J Gordon Bryson.
 Full details and invitations relating to the event had been issued earlier.

 A little later in June the Cubs were victorious at the Sports Day.
 They won the ‘Lady Peat’ Shield with 26 points, well ahead of the 10th Finchley who finished second with 16 points.

 There is not a lot of information available about 1954 although we do have a little about each of the sections.
-The Cub Pack was flourishing (with 34 boys and 14 on the waiting list) under the leadership of Arthur Withey and won the District Sports for the second year in a row.
-The Scouts held their summer camp at Bishop’s Frome in the Wye Valley.
-There were a total of 30 in the party that was led by Alan Fensome and included some Rovers.
-A party of Rovers and old boys under the leadership of Charlie Roberts went to Oslo to spend time with some Norwegian friends.
+The Cub Pack that was flourishing, (with 34 boys and 14 on the waiting list), under the leadership of Arthur Withey, retained the ‘Lady Peat’ Shield by winning their sports for the second year in a row.

 1957 was the 50th anniversary of Scouting and the Jubilee was celebrated both nationally and locally.
 Various events were held in the District in addition to the regular Group meetings, camps and sports events.
 During the week of the 25th February to 2nd March all Groups of the District opened their doors to the public.
 They hoped that as many parents and other interested parties would pop along to one of their meetings to find out what the Cubs and Scouts got up to during their weekly meetings.
 At the meeting held by the 15th the Cubs, Scouts and Rovers all made a contribution.